-PROGRAMMES SHOULD REGULARLY UNDERGO EVALUATION BY COMMITTEES OF EXTERNAL EXPERTS SET BY HQA, AIMING AT ACCREDITATION.
-THE TERM OF VALIDITY OF THE ACCREDITATION IS DETERMINED BY HQA
+PROGRAMMES SHOULD REGULARLY UNDERGO EVALUATION BY COMMITTEES OF EXTERNAL EXPERTS SET BY HAHE AIMING AT ACCREDITATION.
+THE TERM OF VALIDITY OF THE ACCREDITATION IS DETERMINED BY HAHE.

-HQA is responsible for administrating the programme accreditation process which is realised as an external evaluation procedure, and implemented by a committee of independent experts.
-HQA grants accreditation of programmes, with a specific term of validity, following to which revision is required.
-The accreditation of the quality of the programmes acts as a means of verification of the compliance of the programme with the template's requirements, and as a catalyst for improvement, while opening new perspectives towards the international standing of the awarded degrees.
+HAHE is responsible for administrating the programme accreditation process which is realised as an external evaluation procedure, and implemented by a committee of independent experts.
+HAHE grants accreditation of programmes with a specific term of validity, following which revision is required.
+Programme quality accreditation acts as a means of verification of the compliance of the programme with the Standards' requirements, and as a catalyst for improvement, while opening new perspectives towards the international standing of the awarded degrees.